U.S. Army General Hospital Historical Marker

 The U.S. Army General Hospital was located near Camp Carrington, an army installation that was used to recruit and train soldiers for the Union Army.
 Captain C.M.
 Moulton, U.S. Quartermaster at Gallipolis, made plans for the hospital to be constructed in April of 1862.
 The hospital was completed in July of 1862 and ready for patients.
 Both Union and Confederate soldiers were brought to the hospital which operated until the end of the Civil War.
+The hospital closed in July 1865.

 The hospital included fourteen wooden buildings on 29 acres and was intended to be a 350-bed hospital although it ended up caring for as many as 769 patients at one time.
 Buildings one through four were all buildings for the ill and the wounded.
 Building five was the office and dispensary.
 Buildings six and seven served as the quarter for surgeons and the other staff.
 Seven more buildings were the sites of the dining hall and kitchen, stable, coal house, laundry, carpenter's shop, bakery, and morgue.